genelet/mlm/README.md

 A comprehensive open-source Multi-Level Marketing (MLM) package offering registration, membership management, compensation structures, automated tasks, shopping capabilities, ticketing systems, and backend administration.
 The package includes four built-in bonus plans: Unilevel, Team, Pairing, and Affiliate.
 Developers can easily extend these to create custom bonus plans.

-The software is built on [Genelet](https://github.com/genelet/perl) ([main site](http://www.genelet.com)), an open-source web development framework designed for creating secure, scalable, and high-performance websites.
+The software is built on [Genelet](https://github.com/genelet/perl), an open-source web development framework designed for creating secure, scalable, and high-performance websites.

 > **Note:** The legacy codebase is preserved in the `master` branch.